-I've also used the peppermint oil when my stomach "just isn't right."
-You know, when thing aren't sitting well.
+I've also used peppermint oil when my stomach "just isn't right."
+You know, when things aren't sitting well.
 Oh, if only I could only eat right all the time.
 I'm getting there, really I am.
 But I'm just not perfect yet.
 And sometimes I pay for it :-(.

 Essential Oils for Growing Pains

 My youngest had growing pains regularly until we started Nutritional Balancing.
 Now, he really only gets them every once in awhile.
 These pains were one of the first things that we tried essential oils on.
 I was really skeptical - "So, how on earth is an oil going to help with something painful going on inside of him?"

 Well, they did.
 We've used Peppermint, Wintergreen, and a blend for pain, all of which have helped him.
 What a blessing to have your little one, who was in pain a moment ago, say to you, "Mom, I really think it's working!
 I feel better!"

 He gets to sleep --and so do I (And having your son smell like a Wintergreen Lifesaver is a nice side bonus :-).)

 I'm a blogger.
 That means I type--a lot.

 Well, about 2 months ago I started experiencing pain in my right pinky finger.
 It hurt to type--a lot.

 I'd had carpal tunnel years prior that was cured with B6, but this pain was worse.

 I didn't really want to own up to myself that the pain was there.
 What if I couldn't blog anymore?
 What if I needed surgery?
 Not pleasant thoughts.